 The fourth rein effect is called the indirect rein of opposition in front of the withers or, sometimes, the ‘shoulder rein’.
 It can be very effective in balancing the forehand, especially if the horse is leaning to the inside.
 When initiated, the effect of this rein acts upon the shoulders of the horse by ‘pushing’ the shoulders in the opposite direction from the rein being applied.

-Staying with the use of the right rein, the active rein, as an example, the rider moves the right rein, slightly raised, so that it is carried to the left, pressing against the horse’s neck in front of the withers and with tension to the left rear.
-The angle of the rein will be from the horse’s mouth to somewhere between the rider’s opposite hip to the rider’s opposite shoulder.
+Use the right rein, the active rein, as an example, the rider moves the right rein, slightly raised, so that it is carried to the left, pressing against the horse’s neck in front of the withers and with tension to the left rear.
+The angle of the rein should be from the horse’s mouth to somewhere between the rider’s opposite hip to the rider’s opposite shoulder.
 The supporting rein, the left one, may be used, if needed, by acting parallel to and in concert with the right rein.

 I will end this article with some words of advice: